tolgayilmaz86/android-bootstrap/README.md

-# UPDATE: 2014-11-13
+# UPDATE: 2014-11-18
-Android Bootstrap will be moving to API 15+ in the coming weeks.
-I (Donn) will be removing all the pre API 15 code.
-AppCompat, etc.
-I will also be implementing RxJava into this app as well.
-I will be refactoring many pieces of this app.
-There will be no upgrade path as
+Android Bootstrap is now API 15+ only.
+I will also be implementing RxJava, Material design and a few other things into this app as well.
-Android Bootstrap is mean to act as a starting point for Android Applications.
+There will be *no upgrade path* as Android Bootstrap is mean to act as a starting point for Android Applications.

 # Android Bootstrap App